 Tiny-Headed Behemoth: The Bouncers are giants with disproportionately small heads, and disproportionally large fists.

 Title Drop: Brütal Legend is an vinyl album that Jack Black is inviting you to look at, which serves as the title menu.
 The physical album actually exists as a prop.
 As you navigate the menu, Jack Black uses his hands to open, fold, and reveal different parts of the elaborate album and record inside.
 How it was designed can be seen here.

 Players who pre-ordered the game from Best Buy actually got a Brutal Legend vinyl jacket just like the one used for the title screen as a free gift.

-Title Scream: Subverted in which the developer 's name is screamed instead.
+Title Scream: Well, the developer 's name is screamed instead.
 DOUBLE FIIIIIIIINE!